 Having confirmed fraudulent practices, the state senate voted to seat Stuhr.
 His tenure was short-lived, however, when the Democrats gained the majority in the next senate election and turned out Stuhr to seat McDonald.
 Although over sixty Hudson County Democrats were proven guilty of election fraud, Davis seems to have used his influence to delay their incarceration for two years.
 Davis himself was never indicted.
 Mappen concludes "that whole investigation was a case of rural Protestant Republicans pulling the squeeze on urban Catholic Democrats" ("Jerseyana," New York Times).

 On January 11, 1911, Governor-elect Wilson attended the funeral service of Davis held at St. Peter's R.C.
 Church.
 He was accompanied by Joseph P. Tumulty, a Jersey City attorney.
-Tumulty, a graduate of St. Peter's College, then on Grand Street, later became an advisor to President Wilson.
-Among the other mourners attesting to the political stature of Davis were Jersey City Mayor H. Otto Wittpenn, Democratic State Chairman James R. Nugent and former US Senator James Smith, Jr. The flags at City Hall were lowered in his memory.
+Tumulty, a graduate of Saint Peter's College (now Saint Peter's University), then on Grand Street, later became an advisor to President Wilson.
+Among the other mourners attesting to the political stature of Davis were Jersey City Mayor H. Otto Wittpenn, Democratic State Chairman James R. Nugent, and former US Senator James Smith, Jr. The flags at City Hall were lowered in his memory.

 Davis is buried in Holy Name Cemetery at Westside Avenue, Jersey City.